autokitteh/kittehub/room_reservation/README.md

 | 2   | `room2@example.com` |
 | 3   | `room3@example.com` |

+Before deploying this project, set the `GOOGLE_SHEET_ID` variable in the [autokitteh.yaml](./autokitteh.yaml) manifest file, to point to your Google Sheet.

+> [!TIP]
-You can extend this project to add another column for user-friendly aliases.
+> You can extend this project to add another column for user-friendly aliases.

 ## AutoKitteh Integrations